 This makes me a much better GMAT teacher but it also made me a much better GMAT test-taker.

-The takeaway here is not to do what I did and try to get a job in test prep (though we are hiring! 😉) but instead to try to break up your study throughout the week that way you can more effectively build on what you’ve learned before and take advantage of your study time more effectively.
+- Break up your study throughout the week.
+That way, you can more effectively build on what you’ve learned before and take advantage of your study time more effectively.

 Good luck, and happy studying!